FuelsEurope

 15 Apr 2020

-Their ask — FuelsEurope requests recognition of low-carbon liquid fuels in transport sector CO2 standards using a well-to-wheel approach.
+Message — FuelsEurope requests recognition of low-carbon liquid fuels in transport sector CO2 standards using a well-to-wheel approach.
 They call for carbon leakage measures commensurate with increased climate ambition and grandfathering to protect existing investments.1234

-How it helps them — This would create demand for their low-carbon fuel products and protect refineries from stricter emission requirements.5
+Why — This would create demand for their low-carbon fuel products and protect refineries from stricter emission requirements.5

-Who loses — Electric vehicle adoption slows as fuel-based solutions receive regulatory support and funding.
+Impact — Electric vehicle adoption slows as fuel-based solutions receive regulatory support and funding.

 Meeting with Henrik Hololei (Director-General Mobility and Transport)